How to Prepare for an Interview

 Career Resources

-Mane Apparel is a student-run, on-campus career closet that provides LMU students and alumni with attire for career fairs, interviews, …
+Career and Professional Development (CPD) owns Mane Apparel, a student-run, on-campus career closet that provides LMU students and alumni with …

 What to Wear to An Interview